Common Cyber Attacks + How to Keep Your Small Business Cyber Safe

 Quick Tips to Stay Safe from Ransomware Attacks:

-• Keep your software and operating system updated.
+• Keep your software and operating system updated to the latest available versions.

-• Utilize spam filters, firewalls, and anti-virus programs.
+• Utilize spam filters, firewalls, and anti-virus programs, setting automatic updates.

 • Restrict access to install and run programs.

-• Back up data on a separate device.
+• Back up data on a separate device, keeping offline, encrypted backups of critical data.

 • Do not open suspicious attachments or links.

-Learn more about ransomware attacks in our recent blog: Ransomware Attacks and Steps to Protect Yourself
+Learn more about ransomware attacks in our blog: Ransomware Attacks and Steps to Protect Yourself

 Cyber Liability Protection